plone/training/deployment/plone_stack.rst

 **You are not stuck with our choices!**

 If, for example, you wish to use Apache rather than Nginx for the web server component, that won't be a particular problem.
-You'll just need to do more work to customize.
+You'll need to do more work to customize.